Salary calculation and leave

-Based on the employee’s monthly salary we will calculate an hourly wage.
-Hourly wage = Monthly salary/158 hours.
+Based on the employee’s monthly salary we calculate an hourly wage.
+Hourly wage = monthly salary/158 hours.
 The exact payout is made before the 5th of every month and is based on the exact hours worked during the previous month.

-We will simply multiply the number of hours worked with this hourly wage (and add extra pay for any inconvenient working hours that sometimes technical staff are paid when called in on urgent project work).
+We simply multiply the number of hours worked with this hourly wage (and add extra pay for any work done outside of normal working hours that sometimes technical staff do when called in on urgent project work).

 Registration of paid hours